Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

 \subsection{Contamination from active M-dwarf stars}

-As seen in \autoref{wd_mass}, WD companions of many WD--MS candidates are located outside the WD cooling sequence and their MS companions mostly belong to the M-dwarf populations.
+As shown in \autoref{wd_mass}, the WDs in several WDMS candidates lie outside the WD cooling sequence and their MS companions mostly belong to the M-dwarf populations.
 Since M-dwarf stars are known to have chromospheric activities which cause the presence of excess emission mainly in the UV regions \citep[][]{ Martinez_2010_active_MS, Boro_Saikia_2018_active_MS, Gomes_2021_active_MS}.
 The reconfiguration of strong magnetic fields in the outer atmosphere of these low-mass M-dwarf stars can also lead to the release of large amounts of energy in X-rays and UV in the form of eruptions or flares \citep{Vallee_2003, Samus_2017}.
 If the \galex\ observations are obtained during the flaring event, we will get the wrong estimations of the sources' magnitudes.
-Therefore, active M-dwarf stars can mimic WD--MS binary candidates in the NUV-optical CMD.
+Therefore, active M-dwarf stars can mimic WDMS binary candidates in the NUV-optical CMD.
 There have been extensive studies dedicated to understanding the phenomenon of stellar flares and chromospheric activities using X-ray, UV and optical observations \citep{ Martinez_2010_active_MS, Boro_Saikia_2018_active_MS, Gomes_2021_active_MS, Newton_2017_rotation_flares, Brasseur_2019_flares, Rekhi_2023_flares, Li_2024_flares}.
-We compare our catalog with literature studies to find if we misclassified any active M-dwarf as WD--MS binary.
+We compare our catalog with literature studies to find if we misclassified any active M-dwarf as WDMS binary.